eiichiroi/autotools-unittest/README.md

 $ make
 `

-* Build gtest and unit tests for sample codes, and run them
+* Build gtest, gmock and unit tests for sample codes, and run them

 `
 $ make check